Are you curious about adjusting the color of a layer in Photoshop?

 When working with colors in Photoshop, certain common issues can affect your desired output.

-Understanding how to resolve these problems effectively helps maintain the quality of your images.
+Understanding how to resolve these problems effectively helps maintain the quality of your images without the additional need to sharpen your images.

-We’ll cover methods for handling oversaturated colors, unexpected color shifts, and the loss of color details in shadows and highlights.
+We’ll cover methods for handling oversaturated colors (aka desaturation techniques), unexpected color shifts, and the loss of color details in shadows and highlights.

 Fixing Oversaturated Colors